 Solution characteristics

-Each solution is also characterized by a number of other factors as follows.
+Each solution is also characterized by several other factors as follows.

 Architectural topology

 Part of the goal in sharing data among systems is to minimize the complexity associated with maintaining connections between the various components.
-Each data distribution technology is based on a architectural topology that can generally be grouped into one of four styles as described below.
+Each data distribution technology is based on an architectural topology that can generally be grouped into one of four styles as described below.

 Mesh Topology